Dortmund: Air transport

-Dortmund Airport is a medium-sized, but fast growing airport 13 km east of the city centre at the city limit to Holzwickede.
-The airport serves the area of the Ruhrgebiet, Sauerland, Westphalia and parts of the Netherlands and features flights to Munich, London, Vienna, Porto and a lot of eastern European city and leisure destinations.
-The airport is served by an express bus to Dortmund main station, a shuttle bus to the nearby railway station Holzwickede/Dortmund Flughafen, a bus to the city's metro line U47, as well as a bus to the city of Unna.
+Dortmund Airport is a minor international airport 13 km east of the city centre.
+Whilst located within city limits in Wickede, it is only accessible via the neighbouring muncipality of Holzwickede.
+The airport serves the area of the Ruhrgebiet, Sauerland, Westphalia and parts of the Netherlands, with airlines offering flights mostly to leisure destinations including Palma de Mallorca and various eastern European cities.
+The airport is served by an express bus to Dortmund main station, a shuttle bus to the nearby railway station Holzwickede/Dortmund Flughafen, a bus to the city's metro line U47, as well as a bus to the neighbouring city of Unna.

 In 2019, the airport served 2,719,563 passengers mainly used for low-cost and leisure charter flights.
-The closest intercontinental airport is Düsseldorf Airport.
+The closest major international airport is Düsseldorf Airport.

 Water transport

 Dortmund Harbour (Hafen) is the largest canal harbour in Europe and the 11th fluvial harbour in Germany.